Skip to content

 Reviewing the non-alcoholic drink options on a restaurant’s notice board or menu should make it easy to identify drinks containing quinine.
 According to the consumer advice center, it is mandatory for restaurants to refer to the bitter substance as “aroma quinine.”
 The situation is different for spirits and alcoholic mixed drinks.
 It is not always clear whether they contain quinine.
 If in doubt, it is advisable to ask or to avoid the drink in question.

-Not only tonic water, bitter lemon or mixed drinks and spirits can contain quinine.
+Quinine is not only found in drinks such as tonic water, bitter lemon, or mixed drinks and spirits.
 As FITBOOK author and ecotrophologist Beke Enderstein already explained in an earlier article, quinine is also used in medicine.
 The plant substance has become established for the medicinal treatment of malaria.
 It is also prescribed as a treatment for calf cramps.
 Other areas of application: as a remedy for infections and flu-like infections (fever reducer) and as a painkiller.

 *With material from dpa